 Please decide on one* of the presentation styles listed below.

 You will create a poster and prepare a 2-3 minute summary about your I.S.
 Your poster will be displayed for the whole Symposium and you will be assigned either 9 a.m.-11 a.m., 12 p.m. - 2 p.m., or 2 p.m.-4 p.m. to be in attendance at your poster to chat with people as they walk by.
 The deadline for submitting posters for printing is 4 p.m.
 Monday, April 16.

 Students who wish to present a musical piece, dance, or short one-act play should choose this option.
-Also, students with a pre-recorded performance that they would like to show should also choose this option.
-In addition to the application, students who choose this option must speak with their department and make the necessary arrangements for the performance.
+In addition to this application, students who choose this option must speak with their department and make the necessary arrangements for the performance.

 If you have an idea for a presentation that clearly does not fit into one of these categories, there is a place on the application for this as well.
-However you must contact Denise Krain to discuss the details of your plan before April 6.
+However you must contact Karen Parthemore to discuss the details of your plan before April 6.

 *If you are a double major and you would like to give two different presentations, you may by submitting two applications.
 If your department requires a poster presentation and you would also like to give another presentation you may also submit two applications.
 Other than these two exceptions, students should plan on one presentation.